 The Power Commander is much more advanced and have so many features – Wouldn't I be better off with that one ?

-Well, for 95% of all owners, the BoosterPlug is a better solution.
+Well, for the vast majority of bike owners, the BoosterPlug is a better solution.
 Simple solutions can be brilliant.

-The factory's technicians actually know what they are doing, and the BoosterPlug works with the ECU, not against it.
-The BoosterPlug will just add the little extra fuel your bikes want for optimum driveability and performance.
-The factory guys cant do this due to legal restrictions.
+The factory's technicians know what they are doing, and the BoosterPlug works with the ECU, not against it.
+The BoosterPlug will just add the little extra fuel your bikes wants for optimum driveability and performance.
+The factory guys can't do this due to legal restrictions.

-With the Power Commander or equivalent products, you can change mostly anything, and most of these products will shut down closed loop operation.
-With so many features to change, it really takes a very experienced guy and a lot of Dyno time to get things right.
+With the Power Commander or equivalent products, you can change almost any setting you can imagine, and most of these products will shut down closed loop operation.
+This means that you will take full responsibility for the engine mapping, and with so many features to change, it really takes a very experienced guy and a lot of Dyno time to get things right.

 If your bike is a real hardcore racer with sharp camshafts and big bore pistons etc. you may well need the Power Commander.
 If you're like most owners that ride your standard bike, or just fit other air filters and exhausts, you're better off with the BoosterPlug.